Table of Contents

 GetRADParameterGroupInfoMessage Retrieves all configuration information for a particular RAD parameter group.

-GetRADParameterGroupsMessage Retrieves a list of all RAD parameter groups that have been configured.
+GetRADParameterGroupsMessage Retrieves a list of all RAD parameter groups that have been configured across all agents in the cluster.

 RemoveRADParameterGroupMessage Deletes a RAD parameter group.